Personal Injuries Claim Process

 6. Medical Assessment

 Let’s assume the other party does not dispute liability and consents to the assessment.
-If the Injuries Board do not assess your claim within nine months they have the authority to extend the time to fifteen months in which to assess the claim.
+If the Personal Injuries Assessment Board do not assess your claim within nine months they have the authority to extend the time to fifteen months in which to assess the claim.

 7. Out of pocket expenses